, ,

 Will your Baby’s eye color continue to be gray-blue or my baby’s eye color change?

-Those with blue, gray, or green eyes are often more sensitive to light than those with brown or black eyes.
-In fact, people with lighter eyes are more likely to suffer from photophobia, or light sensitivity, which causes them to squint in the sun or feel exhausted after sitting for an extended period of time under fluorescent lights.
+Those having blue, gray, or green eyes are more light sensitive than those with brown or black eyes.
+Actually, those with lighter eyes are more likely to have photophobia, or light sensitivity, which makes them squint in the sun or tired after spending a lot of time seated under fluorescent lights.

 What is the most frequent and rarest eye color in the world?